DNS - Domain Name System in Computer Networking

 DNS Security

-DNSSEC (Domain Name System Security Extensions) - DNSSEC adds cryptographic signatures to DNS data to ensure the authenticity and integrity of responses, protecting against spoofing and cache poisoning.
+DNSSEC (Domain Name System Security Extensions) -DNSSEC adds cryptographic signatures to DNS data to ensure the authenticity and integrity of responses, protecting against spoofing and cache poisoning.
+It uses public key cryptography to sign DNS records, allowing clients to verify the data hasn't been tampered with.

 Advanced DNS Concepts